DANIEL-DEMELASH/Todo_with_provider/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * Flutter
 * Provider State Management

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Flutter V 3.3.3
 * Dart V 2.18.2

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.

 1. Clone the repo
    ```sh